The LGL Group (NYSEAMERICAN:LGL) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of The LGL Group (NYSEAMERICAN:LGL – Get Rating) in a research note published on Friday morning.
-The brokerage issued a hold rating on the industrial products company’s stock.
+StockNews.com initiated coverage on shares of The LGL Group (NYSEAMERICAN:LGL – Get Rating) in a research note published on Friday morning.
+The firm issued a hold rating on the industrial products company’s stock.

 Institutional Trading of The LGL Group